 - MobileHelp (lowest price option)

 MobileHelp offers the most aggressive pricing packages in the medical alert industry - making it the most affordable for consumers.
 It's able to do so because it's one of the few to manufacture its own equipment (also manufactures for many of its competitors oddly enough).
 But it doesn't sacrifice quality, it's also one of the only medical alert companies to be FDA and ULC certified.

-Current Fall Special expires October 31st, 2020: 2 Free Months, 30 Day Risk Free Trial Period, Free Cancellation, Free Lock Box, Free Activation and Free Shipping.
+Current Special Offer expires April 30, 2021: $50 Off, Free Lock Box, 30 Day Risk Free Trial Period, Free Cancellation, Free Activation and Free Shipping.